mongodb/mongodb-kubernetes/docs/how-to-release.md

 the output of your yaml files generation. `GENERATE_ONLY` is a variable that, when set, will not try to commit and push these changes.

+## Tag This Release

+Create a tag for this particular release with the format `release-<tag>`.
+Use something like the following command:

+    git tag "release-$(grep release release.yaml | awk ' -F ":" { print $2 } ')"
+    git push --tags